shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Reesu, please!”
 Gra got down on his hands and knees.
 “I’ll do anything you ask, just spare his life!”

-“Oh you will anyway.”
+“Don’t worry, you will anyways.”
 Reesu smiled.
-“Goodbye, Astalir, it was nice pranking you.”
+“Goodbye, Astalir, it was nice playing with you.”

 With a push of her arms and tentacles, she commanded the ocean.
 It responded by swelling up into a giant wave, taller than any wave Gra had ever seen, taller than any building, even.
 Higher than the Aarakroca was flying when Reesu threw a wolf at it.
 Higher than Sui had ever flown with his new dragon wings.
-Higher than Gale ever got.
+Higher than Gale had ever gotten.
 Higher than Astalir had ever floated in his bubble coat.
 It was the tallest wave ever.

 And it came crashing down on top of the ice path.
 It crushed it to shards, splintering it in all directions.
 The giant wave turned to massive rapids that spun the ice shards in all directions, violently shaking it to pieces.